npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 Curious?
 Put one on in the background while you read this post!
 The images above are clickable. :)

 So why is this chicken surfing on a tortilla chip over a stream of nacho cheese in space?
-Read on to find out.
+Read on to find out. (or skip to the [Devon](#devon) section if you're busy)

 ---